MassiveCraft/MassiveCore/README.md

 For Plugin Developers
 ----------
+The source code is embeded in all the jarfiles for your convenience.
 There is currently no documantation for mcore.
 You can learn how to use it by looking at other plugins that do so.
-The source code is embeded in all the jarfiles for your convenience.
+[Most plugins by MassiveCraft](https://github.com/MassiveCraft) use MCore.
+[The Vampire Plugin](http://massivecraft.com/plugins/vampire) is a good example.

 For Contributors
 ----------